 8D.
-Following the consultation referred to above and before 1200 Dwellings have been occupied the CC must decide, acting reasonably, whether to proceed or not with PS2 for the purpose of ensuring that it is operational within 3 years.
+Following the The Applicants seek a modification to provide for consultation referred to above on the need for PS2 and before 1200 Dwellings have been occupied the CC must decide, acting reasonably, whether to proceed or not with PS2 for the purpose of ensuring that it is operational within 3 years.